skmhrk1209/VSRD/README.md

 ## License

-VSRD is released under the Apache 2.0 license.
+VSRD is released under the MIT license.

 ## Citation